-The implementation of custom native elements can be broken down into several steps, including: declaring and registering elements, creating native views, handling styles and properties, event binding, etc. Let's take a simple custom input element <input> as an example to briefly introduce the implementation process of custom elements.
+The implementation of custom native elements can be broken down into several steps, including: declaring and registering elements, creating native views, handling styles and properties, event binding, etc. Let's take a simple custom input element <explorer-input>

 The complete implementation can be found in the LynxExplorer/input module.
 You can compile and run the LynxExplorer sample project to preview element behavior in real-time.